nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A**: We used these terms to specifically cater to our target audience, who are CS students matriculated in AY 21/22.

 **Q**: Why is it that I cannot add a module I intend to retake in upcoming semester?<br> <a name="faq3"></a>
-**A**: Unfortunately as per our add command, we do no allow 2 modules with the same module code to be present in our app as of now.
-We understand that the NUS curriculum is **very** flexible so application tries to accomodate as any different curriculums as possible.
+**A**: Unfortunately as per our add command, we do not allow 2 modules with the same module code to be present in our app as of now.
+We understand that the NUS curriculum is **very** flexible so the application tries to accommodate as many curriculums as possible.
 Any deviations from these constraints for any reason (eg. Exchange modules, Retaken modules or MOOCs) should be mapped to modules within the application's constraints.
 For example, one may use dummy module codes like TEST1001 to include these modules in their degree progression and CAP calculation.